top of page

 In these complimentary projects, we apply meta-analytic techniques to interrogation research.
 In the first project, we examine the influence of interrogation technique on the frequency of true and false confessions.
 A movement has been growing amongst scholars and practitioners to move away from the U.S. accusatorial approach to the PEACE model of interrogation started in the United Kingdom.
 This first meta-analysis offers a quantitative comparison of the two techniques to determine which is better at increasing true confessions while decreasing false confessions.
 In the second project, we look more closely at an experimental methodology known as the “cheating paradigm.”
 This second meta-analysis looks at what happens to confession rates when participants who were supposed to be innocent cheated and when those who were supposed to be guilty refused to cheat.
 These efforts are led by Mary Catlin.

-Catlin, M., Wilson, D. B., Redlich, A. D., Bettens, T., Meissner, C. A., Bhatt, S., & Brandon, S. (2023).
-PROTOCOL: Interview and interrogation methods and their effects on true and false confessions: An update and extension.
-Campbell Systematic Reviews, 19, e1314.
+Catlin, M., Wilson, D. B., Redlich, A. D., Bettens, T., Meissner, C. A., Bhatt, S., & Brandon, S. (2024).
+Interview and interrogation methods and their effects on true and false confessions: An update and extension.
+Campbell Systematic Reviews, 20(4), e1441.

 Redlich, A.D., Catlin, M, & Bettens, T. (2023).
 Intent-to-treat in the “Cheating” paradigm: A meta-analysis.
-Journal of Experimental Criminology.
+Journal of Experimental Criminology, 20, 665-681.

 Police Investigator Decision-Making in High Profile Cases

-FUNDING AGENCY: National Science Foundation; PI: Skye Woestehoff
+FUNDING AGENCY: The National Science Foundation

 In this project, we examined police investigators' decision-making in criminal cases.
 Specifically, we investigated how the police evaluate evidence in a case and make decisions about a suspect's guilt, and whether investigators' decisions are affected by the suspect's actual guilt status and whether the case is high profile.
 In a subsequent experiment, we evaluated two potential strategies to improve investigators' decision-making.
 This project is funded by the National Science Foundation.